Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 ## Debugging

-In order to understand what's going on, the following commands are helpful:
+In order to understand what's going on, the following might be helpful:

 * use `./flow nodeindex:showMapping` to show the currently defined Elasticsearch Mapping
 * use the `.log()` statement inside queries to dump them to the Elasticsearch Log